Aftabmallick/GPT-Powered-Psychotheripst/README.md

-##**Project Title:** GPT-Powered-Psychotherapist
+GPT-Powered-Psychotherapist

 **GitHub Repository:** [GPT-Powered-Psychotheripst](https://github.com/Aftabmallick/GPT-Powered-Psychotheripst.git)

 ## Description:
 GPT-Powered-Psychotherapist is a project that leverages the power of OpenAI's GPT (Generative Pre-trained Transformer) model to simulate conversations with users, acting as a virtual psychotherapist.
 This project aims to provide a platform where users can engage in therapeutic conversations with an AI-powered entity.
-It accepts both voice and text inputs and provides responses in both voice and text formats, enhancing the user experience.
+It accepts voice inputs and provides responses in both voice and text formats, enhancing the user experience.

 ## Installation:
 To run this project locally, ensure you have Python installed on your system.
 Then, follow these steps: